xiahongze/xiahongze.github.io/_posts/2019-11-17-Yet-Another-How-Shazam-Works.md

 For more information, one can read the [doc from scipy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.spectrogram.html).

 Reducing the Spectrogram along the frequency axis is simple.
+One candidate reduction could be taking the top N frequency components as shown below.
+However, one is free to choose his own reduction function.

 $$
 \operatorname{ConstellationMap}(t) =